rycolab/website/content/classes/llm-s23/main.md

       </td>
       <td>
       <div id="summary10" style="display:none">
-      Introduced in 2017 by Vaswani et al, Transformers have quickly become the most popular architecture for neural language modeling.
+      Introduced in 2017 by Vaswani et al., Transformers have quickly become the most popular architecture for neural language modeling.
 They are the basis for recent large language models, e.g., GPT-3 and PaLM.
 This lecture gives the definition of a Transformer and overviews details, e.g., residual connections, layer normalization, and position embeddings.
       <br/>
       <br/>
       </div>